shikaan/x86-64-asm-intro/docs/01-hello-world.md

 Assemblers are the tools used for assembling (duh!) our code into object code, a sequence of machine code statements.
 For this guide we'll use [NASM](https://www.nasm.us/) since it's available on all platforms and can be used to produce a variety of different of outputs.

 Linkers are used to link (duh!) object code into a single executable.
-I will be using [ld](https://linux.die.net/man/1/ld) the GNU Linker.
+I will be using [ld](https://linux.die.net/man/1/ld) the GNU Linker since it's already available on most systems.

 ## Hello World